 And if you aren’t convinced enough to take probiotics, check out the new report showing that extremely healthy 100-year-olds have the same gut microbiome as healthy 30-year-olds!

-A healthy microbioe might help more than just your skin and your hair.
+A healthy microbiome from taking probiotics might help more than just your skin and your hair.
 It might even make you live longer in good health.